oneapi-src/level-zero-spec/scripts/core/PROG.md

     + ability to cull program execution within a command list, based on device-generated value(s)
 - **Execution Flow-Control**
     + ability to describe loops and if-else-then type program execution within a command list, based on device-generated value(s)
-- **Timestamps and Metrics**
-    + ability to retrieve device-specific counters for performance analysis, tuning and tooling
 - **Execute Indirect**
     + ability for the device to generate and enqueue more work (better version of device-side enqueue)
 - **C++ Interfaces**